-If your rate is significantly higher than the current competitive rates (i.e., 1% difference) it is worth asking your current lender if there are any options to improve your rate.
-It is likely that you may be able to negotiate a lower blended rate for the remained of your mortgage contract.
-This depends on the lenders internal policies and does not apply to all lenders.
+Suppose your rate is significantly higher than the current competitive rates (i.e., 1% difference).
+In that case, it is worth asking your existing lender if there are any options to improve your rate.
+Depending on the lenders ‘ internal policies, you may be able to negotiate a lower blended rate for the remainder of your mortgage contract.
+Please note, this does not apply to all lenders.

 How do I get a better interest rate on my mortgage?

 The best approach for finding a better interest rate would be to shop around with various lenders to see what special offers are available.
 A great strategy would be to use the services of a mortgage broker.
-A mortgage broker has access to multiple lenders and is aware of current rates and potential market trends that may negatively affect mortgage rates.
+A mortgage broker has access to multiple lenders and knows current rates and potential market trends that may negatively affect mortgage rates.

 Here are a few factors that will make your mortgage application more attractive to lenders include:

 • Make sure you have an excellent credit score.
-Lending is based on risk – this is an opportunity to prove to a prospective lender that you are a low risk.
+Lending is all about risk – this is an opportunity to prove to a prospective lender that you are low risk.

-• Having a solid work history with income that is supported through documentation will help.
-This includes copies of current pay stubs, a Letter of Employment, CRA Notice of Assessments and income T-slips.
+• Having a solid work history with income supported with documentation will help.
+Including copies of current pay stubs, a Letter of Employment, CRA Notice of Assessments and income T-slips.

 Does asking for a lower interest rate affect my credit score?

 No. Asking for a lower interest rate will not affect your credit score.
-Your credit score will be affected by authorizing a request to access credit (i.e., loan, credit card, personal line of credit etc.).
+Your credit score is impacted by authorizing a request to access credit (i.e., loan, credit card, personal line of credit etc.).
 The act of negotiating for a better rate will not impact your current credit score.

 One word of caution.
-Deeply discounted rates that seem too good to be true may have limitations that will restrict your options to make changes to your mortgage contract before the end of your term.
-These limitations may, in fact, cost you thousands of dollars.
+Deeply discounted rates may have limitations that will restrict your options to change your mortgage contract before the end of the term.
+These limitations may cost you thousands of dollars.
 Use a credible mortgage professional to help you with the process.